hopemini/activity-clustering-multimodal-ml/README.md

-# An empirical study on Activity Clustering for Android Applications
+# An empirical study on Activity Clustering of Android Applications

 ## Overview
-This project is a Torch implementation for our paper, which activity clustering using multimodal deep learning for android applications.
+This project is a Torch implementation for our paper, which activity clustering using multimodal deep learning of android applications.

 ## Hardware
 The models are trained using following hardware: